HTTPArchive/almanac.httparchive.org/src/content/en/2020/accessibility.md

 > "Relying on the `title` attribute is currently discouraged as many user agents do not expose the attribute in an accessible manner as required by this specification"

 Tooltips also introduce a host of other accessibility barriers such as information only being revealed on hover/mouseover, information not being properly communicated to assistive technology, lack of keyboard support, and general poor usability.
-The history of tooltips and their barriers  are well described by [Sarah Higley](https://twitter.com/codingchaos) in her blog post [Tooltips in the time of WCAG 2.1](https://sarahmhigley.com/writing/tooltips-in-wcag-21/).
+The history of tooltips and their barriers  are well described by [Sarah Higley](https://twitter.com/codingchaos) in her blog post <a hreflang="en" href="https://sarahmhigley.com/writing/tooltips-in-wcag-21/">Tooltips in the time of WCAG 2.1</a>.

 We found that 16.95% of all `alt` attributes also contain a `title` attribute.
 Of these instances 73.56% of desktop sites and 72.80% of mobile sites had matching values for both the `alt` and `title` attributes.